 That said, some readers might not be familiar with Peloton.
 Below, you’ll find an introduction to Peloton and a few of the company's flagship products.
-Then you’ll see a guide on how to choose the best extended warranty for your Peloton.
+Then you’ll see a guide on how to choose the best protection plan for your Peloton.

 Introduction to Peloton

 Peloton started in 2012, and it launched its first fitness bike in 2014.
 After that, it didn’t take long for the company to skyrocket to success.

 What makes Peloton different from other stationary bike makers is the included interactive screen.
 This impressive innovation allows riders to participate in real, instructor-led fitness routines, all from the comfort of home.
 In short, Peloton gives its riders an at-home spin class experience without having to go to a spin class.
 And the bike isn’t bad, either: it’s a premium piece of hardware tied into a premium ecosystem.

 More recently, Peloton has expanded beyond its stationary bike roots.
 The company introduced Peloton Tread